AlexAurelia/Getting_and_cleaning_data_project/README.md

     4. Appropriately labels the data set with descriptive variable names.
     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Additional information in the variables and data can be found in the codebook
+Additional information on the variables and data can be found in the codebook